 A 4% increase in muscle size isn’t bad!
 It doesn’t compare very well to lifting weights.
 You can build muscle much faster by doing bicep curls and tricep extensions, but even so, it’s quite impressive.
 If these guys had started with 13-inch arms, you could imagine them finishing with 13.5-inch arms.
 Not bad at all.

 The average skinny guy doing our bulking program increases his arm size about twice as fast as that, but even so, 4% is good.
 You can indeed build muscle by flexing your arms.
 At least a little bit.
 At least for a while.

 Flexing can build muscle.
 The tension you create can stimulate muscle growth, especially if you’re a skinny beginner.
 However, I suspect your results would soon plateau.
-You’d be better off doing proper bodyweight workouts, performing exercises like push-ups and chin-ups.
-If you’re doing that, I’m not sure the extra flexing will help.
+You’d be better off doing proper bodyweight workouts, focusing on exercises like push-ups and chin-ups.
+If you’re doing enough of that, I’m not sure the extra flexing would help.

 For example, I’ve been lifting for over a decade now.
 Whenever I glance at myself in the mirror, I flex my right arm.
 Even after all these years, that flexing hasn’t given me anything.
 My right arm is the same size as my left.
 They both grew from 10 inches to 16 inches as I gradually gained 60 pounds.

 If you’re really serious about building muscle, Hoffman had the most effective approach.
 Lifting weights is popular for a reason.
 Investing in the extra equipment really does make building muscle easier.
 It doesn’t take much.
 All you need to get great results is a pair of adjustable dumbbells.